Comparative Negligence Can Impact Your Car Accident Case

 For example, if John and Karen are in an accident and John’s fault is 20%, then Karen would be 80% at fault.
 She would then pay damages of 80% to John.

 So, in the example above, Karen could collect 20% of the damages from John.
-Although, what usually happens is that the court will balance things out so that Karen is the only one who ends up paying out for damages.
+However, what usually happens is that the court will balance things out so that Karen is the only one who ends up paying out for damages.
 For instance, let’s say the court awards $100,000 in damages in the case.
 Instead of Karen paying John the $100,000, and John paying Karen $20,000, the court rules that Karen will pay John $80,000.
-Karen doesn’t really receive the $20,000 but rather gets her 20% off what she pays John.
+Karen doesn’t receive the $20,000 but rather gets 20% off what she pays John.

 States using pure comparative negligence include: